-When you’ve been out of the workforce for ten years or more, it’s difficult to jump back into it.
-Mainly due to technological changes.
+When you’ve been out of the workforce for ten years or more, it isn’t easy to jump back into it, mainly due to technological changes.

 For those needing to re-enter the workplace after losing a spouse, here are four steps to take to find additional income:

 1- Work with your CFP® to identify how much income you need to continue your lifestyle.